Born in Adelaide, South Australia the Hodges family moved to Alice Springs when Andrew was five-years-old.

 It wasn’t until he began his coaching career at Southern Districts Football Club in the 2007/08 NTFL season that his real passion for coaching began.

-Since then Hodges has won two NTFL titles as head coach and two as an assistant and was an assistant in NT Thunder’s 2015 NEAFL Premiership.
-He is well recognised for his work with the NT State Academy and for developing and nurturing female and underage talent in the Northern Territory.
+Since then Hodges has won the inaugural AFLW premiership as the senior assistant coach with Adelaide Crows in 2017, two NTFL titles as head coach and two as an assistant, and was an assistant in NT Thunder’s 2015 NEAFL Premiership.
+He is well recognised for his work with the NT Thunder Academy and for developing and nurturing female and underage talent in the Northern Territory.

-In August 2016 he was appointed as senior assistant of the Adelaide Football Club women’s side for the inaugural AFL Women’s season and in December 2016, Hodges was appointed the fifth head coach of NT Thunder on a two-year contract.
+In August 2016 he was appointed as senior assistant of the Adelaide Football Club women’s side for the inaugural AFL Women’s season and went on to win the premiership, and in December 2016, Hodges was appointed the fifth head coach of NT Thunder on a two-year contract and in NEAFL 2018 will be his second year.

 “NT Thunder is more than a footy club, it’s a representative of the Territory, our culture and our way of life.
-I feel extremely honoured to be given this opportunity.
+I feel extremely honoured to coach this team.

-“I believe I am well prepared for the challenges and hard work that lie ahead.
-I am passionate about instilling the right culture and attitude in the Club, where everyone has a focus on doing what is best for the team,” Hodges said.
+“I am passionate about instilling the right culture and attitude in the Club, where everyone has a focus on doing what is best for the team,” Hodges said.